Align Sanger Reads to a Reference Sequence

 In some cases the clonal sequence may differ from the reference, for example, if mutagenesis of the amplified insert had been performed prior to fusion/ligation, or if an unwanted misincorporation error occurred during PCR amplification of the insert or vector.

 If sequencing confirms the sequenced region differs from the reference then you can create a new sequence that replaces a portion of the reference with the selected read/s.

 In this example, Sanger sequencing has confirmed a single point mutation at codon 2 of mxGFP, resulting in an amino acid change in the gene product (G → T = amino acid change Glu [E] → Asp [D]).

 Select one or more reads that validate any differences with the reference by shift-clicking on the arrows.
 Arrows will appear blue for selected reads.

 Click Aligned Sequences → Replace Original with Aligned → Make New File....

-Confirm the sequences that will replace corresponding regions in the reference, then click OK.
+Confirm the sequences that will replace corresponding regions in the reference, enter an appropriate name for the new sequence, then click OK.
 The sequence will open as a new (unsaved) document.

-Examination of the new file in sequence view will show that clonal differences in the sequence trace now incorporated into the new sequence.
-Click File → Save, or File → Save to Collection and choose to save the new sequence to an appropriate location.
+Examination of the new file in Sequence view will show that clonal differences in the sequence trace are now incorporated into the new sequence.
+Click File → Save, or File → Save to Collection and save the new sequence to an appropriate location.